GuyFarley/gallery-of-horns/README.md

 Estimate of time needed to complete: 45 mins

-Start time:
+Start time: 2:45pm

-Finish time:
+Finish time: 5:10pm

-Actual time needed to complete:
+Actual time needed to complete: 2.5 hours.
+Went down a rabbit hole trying to format the page layout with React-Bootstrap, then realized all I needed to do was format the articles themselves.